Chapter Structure & Elections

 2023-2025 SLATE OF OFFICERS

-The ASID Arizona North Chapter Nominating Committee nominated the following ASID members to serve on the ASID Arizona North Chapter Board beginning October 1, 2018.
-The following members are on this slate and were elected.
+The ASID Arizona North Chapter Nominating Committee has nominated the following ASID members to serve on the ASID Arizona North Chapter Board beginning October 1, 2023.
+The following members are on this slate.
 Click on each member’s name to access their biographical information:

 The basic functions of an ASID Chapter President-Elect are: to assume the responsibilities of the chapter president in his or her absence; to assist the chapter president in carrying out the functions of that office and perform specific duties delegated by the chapter president; and to facilitate the chapter board in understanding its role and responsibilities.

-This position shall be used as orientation for the future chapter presidency.
+This position shall be used as orientation for advancement as the future chapter presidency.